Deepa Bhaskar

 Deepa Bhaskar is an Indian film and theatre actor, voice artiste and Kathak dancer.
 Considered by many to be a child prodigy who was introduced to the film industry through Tiger Prabhakar's movie Mahendra Varma.
 She has acted in several Kannada movies.
 She has played the lead role in movies like My Autograph and No 73, Shanthi Nivasa.

 Personal life

 Born to Late Shri.
 S R Bhaskar and Smt.
 Uma M S, Deepa resides in Bangalore.
 She tied the knot with Shri.
 Bharath Nagendra in the year 2016.

 Career

 Actor

-At an early age of 6, Deepa was introduced to the field of theatre and drama through Shri.
-A S Murthy's school of drama for kids, Bimba.

-Deepa got introduced to the film industry as a child actor in Late Shri.
-Tiger Prabhakar's directorial Mahendra Verma.
-Since then she had the opportunity of working in many Kannada movies like Deepavali (2000 film), Super Star (2002 film), Shrirasthu Shubhamasthu and so on.
-She acted with the who's who of Kannada film industry.
-Dr. Vishnuvardhan (actor),Ramesh Aravind, Upendra (actor), to name a few.
-She played her first lead role as Kamli in the, renowned Kannada actor Sudeepa's directorial My Autograph.
+Deepa got introduced to the film industry as a child actor in Tiger Prabhakar's directorial Mahendra Verma.
+Since then she had the opportunity of working in many Kannada movies like Yare Nee Abhimani, Deepavali, Super Star, Shrirasthu Shubhamasthu and so on.
+She played her first lead role in actor Sudeepa's directorial My Autograph.
 She also played the lead role in No 73, Shanthi Nivasa.